-Today's energy consumption relies on fossil fuels.
-Table 1 shows the use of primary energy in 2010 based on a report by the World Energy Council (WEC, 2013).
-The total use of primary energy is assessed to have been about 546 EJ in 2010, with 80% of it coming from fossil fuels.
-With rising oil prices and with environmental concerns expected to play a bigger role, through necessary reduction in emissions of greenhouse gasses, renewable energy sources are expected to play an increasingly bigger role in the 21st century.
-The technical potential of the renewable energy sources is certainly large enough.
+Today's energy consumption still relies on fossil fuels.
+Table 1 shows the use of primary energy in 2014 based on a recent report by the World Energy Council (WEC, 2016).
+The total use of primary energy is assessed to have been about 574 EJ in 2014, with 81% of it coming from fossil fuels.
+With rising oil prices and with environmental concerns expected to play a bigger role, through necessary reduction in emissions of greenhouse gasses, renewable energy sources will play an increasingly bigger role in the 21st century.
+As has been stated above, the technical potential of the renewable energy sources is surely large enough (WEA, 2004).